Governance and Economic Management Assistance Program

-The Governance and Economic Management Assistance Program (GEMAP) is an effort, started September 2005, by the Liberian government and the international community, via the International Contact Group on Liberia (ICGL) to reshape the fundamentally broken system of governance that contributed to 23 years of conflict in Liberia.
+The Governance and Economic Management Assistance Program (GEMAP) was a governance and public financial management program in Liberia, launched in September 2005 by the Liberian government and the international community through the International Contact Group on Liberia (ICGL).
+It was intended to strengthen financial controls, reduce corruption, and reform economic governance after the Liberian civil wars.
+The program ended in October 2009, when remaining signatory authority under GEMAP reverted to the Government of Liberia.
+It was later followed by the Governance and Economic Management Support (GEMS) program.

 Description

 The design of GEMAP began shortly after the end of Liberia's fourteen-year civil war in 2003.
 The war ended with the signing of the Comprehensive Peace Agreement (CPA) on August 18, 2003, resulting in the resignation of Charles Taylor, President since 1997.
 A national transitional government (NTGL) was established to follow a timeline leading up to an election slated for 2005, with Ellen Johnson Sirleaf assuming the presidency on Jan.
 18, 2006.

 After a 2005 European Commission audit of Liberia's Central Bank and five state-owned enterprises revealed systemic corruption, the international community began to discuss how best to respond to the ongoing corruption before the country relapsed into civil war, and thus GEMAP emerged with the purpose of: “To ensure that all Liberian revenues will be available for the benefit of all Liberian people, to ensure that the Liberian Government will have the appropriate fiscal instruments to capture the revenue required for the development of the country, and to strengthen Liberian institutions so that they can take responsibility for reversing decades of deficiencies in economic and financial management, the NTGL and its partners have concluded that immediate remedial action is needed.”The program was designed and funded by the IMF, World Bank, the U.S. Treasury Department and USAID.
 United States Government-funded GEMAP activities were implemented by IBI, Segura, and TRAWOCO.
 It involved embedding non-Liberian financial controllers within Liberian institutions.
 These “advisors” had co-signatory authority over major financial transactions.
 The six GEMAP components were: